parsiya/burputils/README.md

 - [License](#license)

 ## Adding to Extension
-1. Add it as a Python Burp module and use `from burputils import *`.
+1. Add it as a Python Burp module and use `from burputils import BurpUtils`.
     * For more info see:
     https://parsiya.net/blog/2018-12-19-python-utility-modules-for-burp-extensions/
-2. Copy the file to the same path as your extension and use `from burputils import *`.
+2. Copy the files to the same path as your extension and use `from burputils import BurpUtils`.
-    * `burputils.py` does not have to be loaded in Burp, just leave it in the same path.
+    * These new files does not have to be loaded in Burp in Burp modules, just leave them in the same path.
 3. Copy/paste used code into your extension.

 ### Which Option Should I Use?